COGNITIVE BEHAVIORAL THERAPY (CBT)

 Hi, I’m Dr. Regina Lazarovich, PhD

-Clinical Psychologist specializing in social anxiety, health anxiety, generalized anxiety, and phobia therapy in CA & NY
+Clinical Psychologist specializing in anxiety treatment in CA, FL, & NY

 I can help you become more confident, peaceful, and present.